TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: Experiments

 \subsection{Additional Experimental results}

 \textbf{Ablation studies.} We conduct an ablation study of $\alpha$ and $\gamma$ in the proposed ATW loss (\cref{eqn:atw-loss}).
 Regarding the different values of $\alpha$, we can observe in \cref{fig:ablation_wg} that the performance when $\alpha > 0$ is generally better than the cases when $\alpha = 0$, demonstrating that emphasizing the learning of swapped tokens is effective.
 Likewise, the same conclusion can be drawn for $\gamma$, justifying the effectiveness of the adaptive weight strategy.
 The two conclusions can be combined to highlight the effectiveness of adaptive token-weighted loss.
-Moreover, these trends demonstrate that while both hyperparameters are crucial for maximizing the effectiveness of the backdoor, there exists an optimal range for each.
-Due to space constraints, we defer the ablation studies on other setups (i.e., poisoning rate, trigger type, trigger size, and trigger location) in \cref{app:abl}.
+Moreover, these trends show that both hyperparameters are important for maximizing backdoor effectiveness, with an optimal range for each.
+We further conduct extensive ablation studies on different poisoning settings, including poisoning rate, trigger type, trigger size, and trigger location, and report the results in \cref{tab:poison-ablation}.
+Across these settings, TokenSwap consistently achieves strong attack performance, with ASRs above 80\% in most cases except when the poisoning rate is as low as 0.1.
+Increasing the poisoning rate generally improves ASR, though the gain becomes marginal once it exceeds 0.5.
+TokenSwap is also robust to different trigger types, sizes, and locations, while maintaining the quality of generated responses on clean inputs.